Purplecannon/footnote/doc/WeeklyProgress.md

 ## Week 1

-We didn't form a group yet.
+Group hasn't been formed

 ---

 ## Week 2

-## Assignment:
+## Assignment: Project pitch

-Requirements & Team Policies.
-Mainly an overview of the project and user-cases.

-#### Alicia Z.

-- Wrote 3 user-cases.
-Shared my work with team and asked for their feedback.
-Give me thoughts for others' work.
-- Researched cloud service and frameworks.
-- Decided on digitalOcean together with Mia and set that up.
-- Generated sprint boot for backend.
-- Start to learn spring.
+Initial meeting with team:
+- get to know each other and the project's main goals
+- discussed personal dev strengths

-#### Kirupa G.
+#### Kirupa Gunaseelan

 - Wrote user-cases.
 Discussed with the team to make sure we didn't have overlapping use cases
 - Discussed with Mia to get a better understanding of the product
 - Did research on frontend tools (HTML/CSS/React) as well as Figma
 - Started working on screens on Figma for Sign in, Login, and the Project page (video + annotations)

-#### Elainie K.
+#### Elainie Kassa

 - Wrote user-cases.
 Discussed with team for feedback.
 - Researched Figma app for initial frontend design.

-#### Lauren Y.
+#### Lauren Yarrington

 - Wrote and discussed user-cases
 - Did research on video components and displays using video.js
 - Discussed database implementation with Mia about project and annotation fields
 - Drew out our UI for home page and the main project page

+#### Alicia Z.

+- Wrote 3 user-cases.
+Shared my work with team and asked for their feedback.
+Give my thoughts for others' work.
+- Researched cloud service and frameworks.
+- Decided on digitalOcean together with Mia and set that up.
+- Generated sprint boot for backend.
+- Start to learn spring.

 ---

 ## Week 3

-## Assignment:
+## Assignment: Proposal and requirements

-Software Architecture Update.
+#### Kirupa Gunaseelan

+- Finished up Figma screens and showed my work to the team.
+- Created HTML/CSS for the Sign in and Login Screens
+- Showed team during weekly meeting and gathered feedback on the screens (getting rid of forgot password)

+#### Mia Huynh
+- Created the public GitHub repository, later changed to private, added members and TA
+- Purchased the footnote.us domain for team on GoDaddy
+- Delegated tasks for proposal and requirements assignment
+- Talked through the UI with teammates
+- Researched cloud services and designed SQL schema

+#### Catherine Jin

+#### Elainie Kassa

+- Took a break from research/implementation due to personal reasons
+- Communicated clearly with team and re-assigned roles temporarily

+#### Lauren Yarrington

+- Updated Schedule and divided schedule by person
+- Further clarified project page UI and button orders

 #### Alicia Z.